 - 1. INITIAL COMMUNICATIONS The Director of Accreditation will notify by email of your selection to an On-Site Visiting Team.
 You will receive a copy of the Team Roster with email addresses and phone numbers of the team.
 Further communications will happen as the time of the on-site visit nears. - 2.
-CONFIDENTIALITY When you responded to the survey to become a Team member, you agreed to abide by the SAES Confidentiality Agreement while serving on a team.
-That agreement can be found here. - 3.
+CONFIDENTIALITY All Team Members must complete the Confidentiality agreement via Google Forms prior to attending the Zoom orientation or engaging in any further team work.
+A copy of the agreement will be sent to you when you submit the form.
+The Team Leader will review confidentiality with the full team at the initial meeting. - 3.
 TRAVEL ARRANGEMENTS Make arrangements as soon as possible for travel to the OSV.
-Plan to arrive at the team's hotel on Sunday of the OSV in time to attend the initial training session at 2:00 pm; plan to leave after noon on Wednesday of the visit.
+Plan to arrive at the team's hotel on Sunday of the OSV in time to attend the initial training session at 3:00 pm; plan to leave after noon on Wednesday of the visit.
 Keep travel receipts or mileage information and bring it to the On-Site Visit.
 (The SAES Staff Liaison will coordinate the reimbursement procedures on Tuesday of the visit.)
 Lodging, transportation, and meals are provided by the host school, and travel expenses related to this trip will be reimbursed.
-If the visit is extendedfor personal reasons, the TM is responsible for the cost of additional lodging, food, and localtransportation during that time. - 4.
-PREPARE TO SERVE ON THE ON-SITE VISIT TEAM Become familiar with the SAES Standards of Accreditation, the Documents in Adherence to Standards, and Criteria for Membership.
-These resources can be found at www.swaes.org in the Document Library.
-Acquaint yourself fully with the school that you are visiting by looking at its website.
-A sample schedule for an OSV will give you an idea of the visit details.
-(Appendix A) - 5.
+If the visit is extended for personal reasons, the TM is responsible for the cost of additional lodging, food, and local transportation during that time. - 4.
+TEAM ZOOM MEETING - The TL (in collaboration with the Director of Accreditation) will schedule a Zoom orientation meeting for the entire team 4-6 weeks prior to the OSV.
+The TL informs the TMs about his or her Pre-Visit and any information which will be helpful prior to the visit.
+The DoA instructs TMs on the use of the Team Portal and about SAES OSV protocols.
+The HOS of the host school participates in initial introductions and reviews any important logistical information and then exits the meeting. - 5.
+THE TEAM PORTAL The Team Portal will be available for team use, and you will receive an invitation to the portal after the Team Zoom, approximately 3-4 weeks before the OSV.
+This portal houses information about the school, team member information, SAES resources valuable to your work as a team member, the host school's Self-Study, and the template for the Report of the On-Site Visiting Team. - 6.
+PREPARE TO SERVE ON THE ON-SITE VISIT TEAM Become familiar with the Standards of the Association, the Documents in Adherence to Standards, and Criteria for Membership.
+Acquaint yourself fully with the school that you are visiting by visiting its website.
+A sample schedule for an OSV will give you an idea of the visit details and is included as Appendix A. - 7.
 COMMUNICATION The Team Leader will communicate with you about the impending visit and with information about the arrival of the Self-Study for your review.
-Any questions about your service on the team should be directed to the Team Leader. - 6.
-THE SELF-STUDY The school's Self Study will be posted on a team portal.
-You will receive an invitation to view the portal and all its contents at least four weeks prior to the visit.
+Any questions about your service on the team should be directed to the Team Leader. - 8.
+THE SELF-STUDY The school's Self-Study will be posted on the team portal approximately four weeks prior to the visit.
 You are asked to read the entire document thoroughly, making notations for questions, thoughts, and things that stand out to you.
 Pay special attention to the assigned sections of the Self-Study for which you will write the report.
-Team Members will write the introduction of their various reporting sections before their arrival at the host school.
-See Appendix B for prompts. - 7.
-TEAM ZOOM MEETING - A Zoom meeting for the entire team will take place prior to the OSV.
-The TL and SAES SL will discuss the use of the team portal and will answer questions concerning the upcoming OSV.
+Team Members are welcome to begin drafting the introduction of their various reporting sections before their arrival at the host school, and suggestions for that narrative introduction are included as Appendix B and C.